 A frustrated man decides to take justice into his own hands after a plea bargain sets one of his family's killers free.
 He targets not only the killer but also the district attorney and others involved in the deal.

-In a future mind-controlling game, death row convicts are forced to battle in a 'doom'-type environment.
-Convict Kable, controlled by Simon, a skilled teenage gamer, must survive 30 sessions in order to be set free.
+In a future mind-controlling game, death row convicts are forced to battle in a 'Doom'-type environment.
+Convict Kable, controlled by Simon, a skilled teenage gamer, must survive thirty sessions in order to be set free.
 Or won't he?

-Disgraced former Presidential guard Mike Banning finds himself trapped inside the White House in the wake of a terrorist attack; using his inside knowledge, Banning works with national security to rescue the President from his kidnappers.
+Disgraced Secret Service agent (and former presidential guard) Mike Banning finds himself trapped inside the White House in the wake of a terrorist attack; using his inside knowledge, Banning works with national security to rescue the President from his kidnappers.

 Clyde Shelton's family is brutally murdered.
 The ones responsible are caught.
 However, because of improper procedure, the D.A., Nick Rice only has circumstantial evidence.
 So he decides to get one of them to testify against the other.
 When Shelton learns of this, he is not happy.
 Ten years later, the one who was convicted is being executed but something goes wrong; his execution goes awry and he suffers.
 They learn that someone tampered with the machine.
 And the other one is found dead, killed in a gruesome manner.
 Rice suspects Shelton, so he has him picked up.
 At first, Shelton agrees to a plea agreement with Rice but changes his mind.
 It appears that Shelton is not done, it appears he blames the whole system and is declaring war on it going after everyone involved with his family's case.
 So Rice has to stop him but Shelton is way ahead of him.
 Written by

 See more »

 244 of 332 people found this review helpful.